durthu/LabCaveMediationSDK_Unity/README.md

 >**Xcode11 is mandatory for building the project**

  ## Adding Lab Cave Mediation SDK to your Project

-Download our SDK, unzip the file and add all the unitypackages to your project by double clicking on it or by using the unity menu Assets/Import package/Custom Package and select our package.
+Download our sdk from the release section or clone it, note that you have to install "git lfs" to clone it correctly.
+Then unzip the file and add all the unitypackages to your project by double clicking on it or by using the unity menu Assets/Import package/Custom Package and select our package.
 First, add the *LabCaveMediationBase.unitypackage*.

 For iOS builds, please notice the mediation adds a post-proccess to configure the Xcode project properly in order to work with the mediation.